Today’s Sociology: Ideology and Partisan Advocacy

 The Classroom as a Forum for Indoctrinating Students

 Sociology pedagogy is all too often political advocacy under the guise of objective science.
-Students are presented complex issues only through the lens of woke activism, oppressor and victim, and dogmatism.
-Pseudoscientific theories such as microaggressions and ferreting out racism in the subconscious of white people are mainstays.
+Pious professors present complex issues only through the lens of oppressor and victim, proselytizing students and forcing them to buy their ideology and pseudoscientific theories such as microaggressions and methods for ferreting out racism in the subconscious of white people.

 The Classroom as a Space of Counter-Hegemony